Past - Present - Future Interface is found here

 - Joining of forest Growth & Yield data with GIS and economic data for parcel valuation purposes with optimal stand rotation timing solutions.

-The FRASS program allows the creation of both Delivered Log Market Portfolios and Real Price Appreciation Portfolios within each User’s subscription account; these can be revisited at any time, modified, and shared with others in the subscription.
-Users can apply their portfolios to as many parcels as they wish, and when they are used to generate an “on-demand Full Parcel Value Report”, the assumptions used in the portfolios are summarized alongside the parcel value report.
+The FRASS program allows the creation of both Delivered Log Market Portfolios and Real Price Appreciation Portfolios.
+Within each User’s subscription account these are revisited at any time, modified, and shared with others in the subscription.
+Users can apply their portfolios to as many parcels as they wish.
+They are used to generate reports; assumptions are summarized alongside the parcel value report.

 All reports generated for the users are held in the confidential server infrastructure, accessible only by authorized users.

 Comparison between the FRASS approach and traditional methods has been conducted on six parcels.
 The area totals about 240 acres with 34 discrete timber stands.
 FRASS brings these analysis criteria into focus using data you already created for your forestland properties, blended within the context of the FRASS Approach.

 Mean Annual Increment (MAI) refers to the average annual growth of trees per year has exhibited through time.
 This measurement has been used by practitioners looking specifically at the growth capacity of the forest with no meaningful consideration given to the value of the timber in the forest.
 A parcel test-group has been analyzed by Forest Econometrics to determine some comparative measures of forest productivity.
 This test-group held an average 240 year Culmination of Mean Annual Increment (CMAI) defined as the point when the MAI equals the Periodic Annual Increment (PAI).
 The timber stand’s biological optimum rotation length will always be longer than the Financially Optimum Rotation Length due to the impact of the time value of money.